 In this video, a consultant midwife explains what being transferred means in practice:

-How likely is it that I will be transferred?
+How likely am I to be transferred?

 Regardless of where you plan to give birth, you’re more likely to need to be transferred to the labour ward if you’re having your first baby, compared to women who have given birth before.